 What Does “Cash to Close To Buyer” Mean on a House?

-“Cash to close to buyer on a house” refers to the amount of money a homebuyer receives during a property transaction closure.
+“Cash to close to buyer on a house” refers to the amount of money a homebuyer receives at the closing of a real estate purchase.
 It could be funds obtained from cash-out refinancing, seller credits, or a lender refund due to the loan amount being higher than the home’s purchase price.
 Essentially, it’s a refund given at closing.

 Here are some key points: